Combinatorial descriptions of biclosed sets in affine type: Main result

 Let $W_0$ be the corresponding finite Coxeter group and let $V_0$ be the geometric representation of $W_0$.
-The \newword{Coxeter fan} in $V_0$ is the fan defined by the reflecting hyperplanes of $W_0$; a \newword{face} of this fan is a cone $F$ of any dimension in this fan, including $\{ 0 \}$.
+The \newword{Coxeter fan} in $V_0^*$ is the fan defined by the reflecting hyperplanes of $W_0$; a \newword{face} of this fan is a cone $F$ of any dimension in this fan, including $\{ 0 \}$.
+We write $\Phi_0$ for the $W_0$-root system, so there is a map $\pi: \Phi \to \Phi_0$ which equates roots that differ by a multiple of the imaginary root.